igor53627/ma-dai-shi-io/lean/README.md

    - `SEquivalent.mono` to lift s-equivalence to lio.s
    - `lio.s_indist` to get indistinguishability for each step
    - `hybrid_chain_from_seq` to build `HybridIndistinguishable`
-   - `HybridIndistinguishable.toIndistinguishable` to get final result (via axiom)
+   - `HybridIndistinguishable.toIndistinguishable` using the proven `Indistinguishable.trans`

 ## Building